 The other night, I didn’t know it was going to rain.
 I arrived at yoga, laid out my mat and practiced as the sun fell and the sky darkened.
 And as I moved through the poses I watched as the windows blinked, again and again, to the point where I wondered whether the outside lights needed new bulbs.

 On my drive home I realized that it was lightning that I had seen from the windows.
 In fact, it hadn’t stopped!
 This kind of blinking brightness is called heat lightning.
 It flashes without any rain, like an S.O.S. from the heavens.
 When I finally arrived home, I saw that my neighborhood streets were wet.
 As with the hurricane, I had missed the rain again.

-In her article about the rain, my fellow blogger writes about facing darkness with faith and belief.
-In so many words she says that we move through life on a daily basis, and so it only makes sense that we move through our practice on a daily basis, too.
-I think she is saying that life matters, no matter the darkness, and so continuing to practice has to matter, too.
+In her article about the rain, my fellow blogger had written about facing darkness with faith and belief.
+In so many words she said that we move through life on a daily basis, and so it only makes sense that we move through our practice on a daily basis, too.
+I think what she was saying is that life matters, no matter the darkness, and so continuing to practice has to matter, too.

-This makes sense to me, and I like how hopeful it sounds.
-If I listen carefully enough to what she is saying, I hear that just moving our bodies through the shapes is often all that’s needed to help ourselves take care.
+This made sense to me, and I liked how hopeful it sounded.
+And if I listen carefully enough to what she is saying, I hear that just moving our bodies through the shapes is often all that’s needed to help ourselves take care.

 I think rainy days are a lot like sitting in the doorway of my son’s room.
 They are good for making us more observant.
 They are good for making us better listeners.
 And that’s all good for figuring out what really matters.
 And if we find it to be dark, then maybe all that matters is simply moving our bodies through the shapes of the practice.

 So for this reason I practice almost every day, rain or shine.
 And I say to myself what my fellow blogger says in her article: “Yes to moving through the shapes and standing on my hands and opening up my hips,” because that’s how I participate in my life, no matter what the weather.